centria/databases/docs/part3.md

 Algebra             Niemi
 ```

-## JOIN queryfamily
+## JOIN query family

 `JOIN query` has four variations:
 * `JOIN`: Works just as a regular query joining two tables.
-* `LEFT JOIN`: If the row from the left table does not connect to the right table, it is still chosen to be part of the result seP.
+* `LEFT JOIN`: If the row from the left table does not connect to the right table, it is still chosen to be part of the result set.
-* `RIGHT JOIN`: If the row from the right table does not connect to the left table, it is still chosen to be part of the result seP.
+* `RIGHT JOIN`: If the row from the right table does not connect to the left table, it is still chosen to be part of the result set.
 * `FULL JOIN`: From both left and right table we separately add into the result set those rows, which do not connect to the other table.

 For SQLite we can only do the first two ones.
 Fortunately, `LEFT JOIN` is the most common one (at least on this course, anyways).